-Since anger was designed for a type of situations which we hardly ever encounter anymore, it would probably be best to avoid the mistake of putting these ingredients together when the fight reaction is unnecessary.
+Since anger was designed to handle a certain type of situations that we hardly ever encounter anymore, it would be best to avoid the mistake of putting these ingredients together when the fight reaction is unnecessary.

 So think twice before you decide that you need things; when feeling uncomfortable allow yourself to leave, and try to notice when you’re just looking for a scapegoat to blame.
 Because these are all components of a primitive defense system, and that system is only good against primitive threats.